inpsyde/composer-asset-compiler/README.md

 A good way to deal with this issue is to use **environment variables**.

-So in we could, for example, set a variable `WEBPACK_ENV` to `"production"` in the production system and to `"staging"` in the staging system.
+So we could, for example, set the variable `WEBPACK_ENV` to `"production"` in the production system and to `"staging"` in the staging system.

-The **`default-env`** configuration key is used by this Compose plugin to provide a fallback in case an environment variable is not found.
+The **`default-env`** configuration key is used by this Composer plugin to provide a *fallback* in case an environment variable is not found.

 Let's assume, for example, that we need the `WEBPACK_ENV` environment to be defined (we'll see shorty how variables can be used for the plugin) we could do: